 With a little initiative, each person can contribute to preserving these jeweled birds by providing them with the food and resources they require.
 So, start today by installing red hummingbird feeders and planting gorgeous red flowers to create a hummingbird-friendly space around your home.

-What's your favorite fact about hummingbirds?
+What's your favorite hummingbird fact?
 Pass these nuggets of knowledge to avid bird lovers now.

 Related: To further explore the animal kingdom, check out some of the other animals that start with H.